ahmeshaf/ahmeshaf.github.io/_projects/2_project.md

 - Create high-quality examples through multiple rounds of adjudications by also identifying standard and metaphorical versions of the events.
 - Produce baseline results using existing methods.
-The goal here is produce a dataset that fail on simple heuristics and achieve a lower results on existing methods.
+The goal here is produce a dataset on which simple heuristics fail completely, and existing methods score low in performance.

 ### Useful References